 From the right of women to access abortion and contraception to the right of the terminally ill to die with dignity, there are few issues in medical ethics that are not influenced by the voices of faith groups.
 But to what extent should "religious freedom" be accommodated in healthcare?
 And how can we ensure that patient care is always prioritised over religious concerns?

 For the first time, the National Secular Society is holding a conference focusing on the role of secularism within healthcare.
-Featuring talks by academics and experts in the fields of medicine, law and ethics the Healthcare & Secularism conference will give participants the opportunity to discuss the most pressing secular medical issues today, including conscientious objection, ritual circumcision, and assisted dying.
+Featuring talks by academics and experts in the fields of medicine, law and ethics, the Healthcare & Secularism conference will give participants the opportunity to discuss the most pressing secular medical issues today, including conscientious objection, 'gay conversion therapy', ritual circumcision, and assisted dying.

 This is a rare opportunity for doctors, healthcare professionals, researchers, campaigners and others interested in medical ethics to meet, network and further the discussion about how we can protect the human rights of patients of all faiths and none.

 - Dr Antony Lempert, Secular Medical Forum (Chair)

 Dr Lempert is a partner in a rural GP practice on the Welsh/English border.
 Since 2008 he has coordinated and chaired the SMF which works to protect patients from the harm caused by the imposition on them of other people's personal beliefs.
 Dr Lempert is a BMA representative, and chairs the Shropshire division of the BMA.

 James Chegwidden is a barrister practising from Old Square Chambers in London.
 Originally from Australia and called to the Bar by Lincoln's Inn in 2008, he specialises in equality and discrimination law and public law cases.
 He formerly worked as avocat stagiaire at the European Court of Human Rights, Strasbourg, and was appointed Attorney General's Counsel to the Crown in 2013.